-Urban geography is the study of urban systems with reference to their geographical environment.
+Urban Geography is the study and analysis of urban systems with reference to their geographical environment.
 Broadly speaking, the subject matter includes the origin of towns, their growth and development, their functions in and around their surroundings.

 ‘An urban place’ has been defined differently by different scholars and agencies.
 Even the United Nations Demographic Year Book (UN, 1990) has given a wide range of examples covering the various countries defining demographically.

 UNO defines a permanent settlement with a minimum population of 20,000 as an urban place.
 But several countries have their own minimum such as Botswana (5,000), Ethiopia (2,000), Argentina (2,000), Israel (2,000), Czechoslovakia (5,000), Iceland (200), Norway (200), Portugal (10,000), Japan (50,000), Australia (1,000), India (5,000), etc.

 But, the UN Demographic Year Book concludes: “There is no point in the continuum from large agglomerations to small clusters or scattered dwellings where urbanity disappears and rurality begins the division between urban and rural populations is necessarily arbitrary.”
 A review of the problems of rural and urban centres as revealed by the Census Reports of various countries identifies a few bases for reckoning a place as urban.